shawnlawson/XAI-Visual-Guts/ML_PostMortem.md

 training, which images from a set, how many, easy to drop those that don't work (outliers, non-conformers)

 technical - mirroring, likeness, loss of humanness from movement.
-Holes/gaps in latent space
+Holes/gaps in latent space.
+Some quick, some not,